czernous/persian-hugo/exampleSite/content/about/_index.md

 description: Need to drive sales to your business?

 ---
-Hi I'm Ruth.
+Hi, I'm Ruth.

 Welcome to my personal blog.

-Here, I share all my curiosities with you.

-From:

-* Digital Marketing
-* Art and Design
-* Language Learning
-* Hair and Beauty
+Here, I help designers market their businesses online.
+I share what I have learnt through self-study and online learning.

 ## **My story**